sympy/sympy/doc/src/guides/solving/solve-ode.md

 >>> result.rhs
 C1*sin(3*x) + C2*cos(3*x)
 ```

+### Extract the Result for Multiple Function-Solution Pairs

 If you are solving a system of equations with multiple unknown functions,
 {func}`~.dsolve` will return a nested list of equalities, the outer list